wolframroesler/back-up-nextcloud/local-to-remote.md

 $ /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```

-Second, use it to install `encfs`:
+Second, use it to install `encfs`, the encrypted file system driver:

 ```sh
 $ brew cask install osxfuse
 $ brew install encfs
 ```

+Contrary to what the former says, it works fine without a reboot.

 ### Mounting the encrypted files

 To mount the encrypted files via WebDAV, press ⌘K in Finder.
 Enter the WebDAV address (e. g., `https://u123456.your-storagebox.de`) and your user name (`u123456`) and password.
-If you allow Finder to store user name and password you don't have to enter them the next time.
+If you allow Finder to store user name and password in your key chain, you don't have to enter them the next time.

 Your encrypted files are now available in `/Volumes/u123456.your-storagebox.de`.